sahilm/yamldiff/README.md

 `yamldiff --file1 /path/to/yamlfile1.yml --file2 /path/to/yamlfile2.yml`.
 The output is colorized by default.
 Colors
 can be suppressed by the `--no-color` flag.
 Colors will automatically be suppressed if `stdout` is not a `tty`, for example when piping/redirecting the output of `yamldiff`.
+Supplying `-` as a file argument will read the file from `stdin`.

 ## Contributing